UdeS-CoBIUS/DoubleRecViz/TreeVisualization/Readme.md

 - ETE3
 - cStringIO if you use python2.7 or just IO if you use python3

-A procedure for the installation of requirements can be found in file "Installation.txt"
+A procedure for the installation of requirements can be found in file "Installation.txt".

 ## Usage
 ```